-NOTE: Unfortunately there aren’t a lot of good quality electric pressure washers.
+NOTE: Unfortunately there aren’t a lot of good quality electric washers.
 Most use plastic for constructing the motor which will fail quickly under any extended use.
-Look for an electric pressure washer that builds their motor with metal.
+Look for an electric washer that builds their motor with metal.
 They’ll cost significantly more than the ultra-cheap plastic models but it’s money well spent and still very reasonably priced.
 We highly recommend the Sun Joe SPX9007-PRO for its quality construction and awesome performance.
 A quality bargain is the Karcher K1700 which is unusually well built for an inexpensive consumer-grade electric washer.
 The Karcher comes with an excellent warranty so if you do have issues you can get a replacement.

 A foam gun is a garden hose attachment you put car shampoo into to allow you to spray down your car with shampoo easily.

 A foam cannon is essentially the same thing but designed to be attached to a pressure washer instead of a low-pressure garden hose.

 A foam cannon is essential for the touchless car wash method and quite handy for the 2 bucket method.
-If you don’t have a pressure washer you won’t be able to properly perform the touchless method but having a foam gun will allow you to easily heavily coat your car with shampoo and allow the shampoo to begin breaking down the grit and grime without having to physically touch your car.
+If you don’t have a power washer you won’t be able to properly perform the touchless method but having a foam gun will allow you to easily heavily coat your car with shampoo and allow the shampoo to begin breaking down the grit and grime without having to physically touch your car.
 This will help cut down on opportunities to create swirls and scratches.

-If you have an electric pressure washer you don’t need to be too picky about your foam cannon.
+If you have an electric washer you don’t need to be too picky about your foam cannon.
 You’ll just want to get a good foam cannon with a reputation for reliability.
-If you have a gas pressure washer or a particularly powerful electric pressure washer with a PSI over 3000 you’ll want only the best foam cannon that can handle high pressure.
+If you have a gas washer or a particularly powerful electric washer with a PSI over 3000 you’ll want only the best foam cannon that can handle high pressure.

-When thoroughly detailing a car you’ll need to get hands-on to properly wash it.
-A quality microfiber wash mitt is the ideal tool for this job since it is the least likely option to create swirls or scratches when combined with the 2 bucket method.
+When thoroughly detailing your vehicle you’ll need to get hands-on to properly wash it.
+A quality microfiber mitt is the ideal tool for this job since it is the least likely option to create swirls or scratches when combined with the 2 bucket method.